Full disclosure

 The irony is thick out there in low-earth orbit these days.
 Mere days after finally launching Gravity Probe B, equipped with the most precise gyroscopes ever built, NASA has lost one of the gyroscopes on the International Space Station.
 This leaves them with two functioning gyros (out of four), the minimum number necessary to keep the ISS from tumbling (which wouldn't be a disaster, but would require the expenditure of fuel to keep it the station in alignment.
 Yes, I know that the gyros on the ISS are completely different from those on GPB; we can't blame the failure on conservation of angular momentum.

-SPACE TURKEY: GYROSCOPES ARE NOT COVERED BY DEALER'S WARRANTY.
+Bob Park in the What's New newsletter from the American Physical Society put it this way: SPACE TURKEY: GYROSCOPES ARE NOT COVERED BY DEALER'S WARRANTY.
 Two of the four gyroscopes on the International Space Station have now failed.
 The ISS can maintain orientation with only two gyroscopes, but what if there's another failure?
 We called the customer-service desk to ask how long repairs would take.
 They connected us to Hi Rodomontade, who sets NASA schedules.
 "You're in luck," Hi said, "we have one in stock.
 We'll send it up on the next shuttle."
 We asked when that would be.
 "Well, that's a problem, the shuttle fleet is being fixed.
 We use the Russian Soyuz to get to the ISS."
 But the Soyuz just traveled to the ISS on Wednesday for a crew change, "Did it deliver a new gyro," we wondered?
 "Unfortunately, the gyroscope is too large for the Soyuz.
 You'll just have to wait for the shuttle."
 When will that be?
 "It's scheduled for May," there was a pause, "May 2005."

 The Stairway at St. Paul's

+This morning I was listening to Eight-Forty Eight, a local magazine show on Chicago public radio.
+They were talking with two video artists about Video Mundi, a festival currently playing at the Chicago Cultural Center.
 Apparently one short video has become quite a sensation on the video-art circuit.
 Swedish artist Jeroen Offerman practiced for months to learn how to sing Stairway to Heaven backwards.
 And he learned how to play air guitar backwards, whatever that means.
 The resulting video shows his performance played backwards -- so you hear the words forwards.
 He includes an instrumental track for Stairway to Heaven playing behind him.
 You can certainly understand every word he's saying (at least as well as Robert Plant's original).
 But there is something creepy and different about it.
 I'm not sure I would have been able to decode what was going on if I had heard it without explanation.
+One of the artists being interviewed said that work like this gave him hope for society.
+That is not exactly the conclusion I might have drawn.
+Update: Jeroen Offerman is Dutch, not Swedish -- my mistake.
+Thanks to Arjon Dunnewind for the correction (in the Comments).

 Strategic withholding